-Please contact your building principal, or go to the Department of Public Instruction website at: https://elo.wieducatorlicensing.org/datamart/publicSearchMenu.do, there you can type in the name of your child's teacher and you will see what they are licensed for.
-In addition you may find: Whether the teacher has met state qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; whether the teacher is teaching under emergency or provisional status which with state qualification or licensing criteria have been waived; the baccalaureate degree major the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certifications.
+Please contact your building principal, or go to the Department of Public Instruction website.
+There you can type in the name of your child's teacher and you will see what they are licensed for.
+In addition you may find: Whether the teacher has met state qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; whether the teacher is teaching under emergency or provisional status which with state qualification or licensing criteria have been waived; the baccalaureate degree major the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree; whether the child is provided services by paraprofessionals and, if so, their qualifications.